Kentico/xperience-by-kentico-training-guides/README.md

 ## Installation requirements

-- The database backup included in this repository requires SQL Server 2022 or newer.
+- Installation of this repository requires the [.NET CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/)
-  - If you are using an older version of SQL server, you can prepare a fresh database by installing a fresh instance of Xperience by Kentico version **30.6.2**
 - This repository targets the .NET 8 SDK.
   - If you are using a different .NET version, you can update the target framework in your solution.
 Note that the files in this repository use [C# 12 features and syntax](https://learn.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-12), some of which are not supported in lower versions.

 ## Getting started

 1. Clone or download this repository to your development environment
-1. Open **`TrainingGuides.sln`** under the **src** folder and restore all NuGet packages.
+1. Open **TrainingGuides.sln** under the **src** folder, restore all NuGet packages, and rebuild the solution.
+1. Open a command line in the **~/src/TrainingGuides.Web** folder and run the `dotnet tool restore` command to restore the *dbmanager* tool.
-1. Restore **`Xperience.TrainingGuides.bak`** from the **Database** folder to your SQL server
+1. Edit the following command to target your server and license key, then run it:
-1. Update the connection string in the **`appsettings.json`** file under the **.\src\TrainingGuides.Web** folder to point to your newly restored database
+    ```
+    dotnet kentico-xperience-dbmanager -- -s "[YOUR SQL SERVER]" -a "TrainingGuides123*" -d "Xperience.TrainingGuides" --hash-string-salt "59642433-67b2-4230-9c5b-ad98d02b0c72" --license-file "[OPTIONAL: PATH TO TEXT A FILE CONTAINING YOUR LICENSE KEY]"
+    ```
+    This automatically updates your **appsettings.json** file, creating a connection string and setting the value of `CMSHashStringSalt`.

 1. Run a [*Continuous integration restore*](https://docs.xperience.io/xp/developers-and-admins/ci-cd/continuous-integration#ContinuousIntegration-Restorerepositoryfilestothedatabase) to populate the database with the necessary data
-1. Clean and rebuild the solution
 1. Log in with the username **administrator** and the password **TrainingGuides123\***
-1. Apply your license key to the instance:
+1. If you didn't include your license key when you installed the database, add it to the instance now:
     1. Access the **Settings** application.
     1. Paste your license key into the **License key** field under the **System → License** category and click **Save**.
     ![Screenshot of Settings application](/images/SettingsApp.png)